javawizard/openrouter-balance/README.md

 2025 is going to be an exciting year.

+**UPDATE 3/15/2025: I've been experimenting with Gemini 2.0 Flash.** Cheaper than DeepSeek V3, *way* faster, and the code quality seems roughly similar.
+Not anywhere near Claude 3.7 but at 1/30th the price it's *well* worth the cost.

 The rest of the README is maintained by DeepSeek and Claude.

 ## Features